Mohithanjan23/BrutalRecruiter/README.md

 **Option B — Use `env.js` (Developer Mode)**

-If you prefer configuration over clicking:
+If you prefer configuration over clicking, the extension will **automatically** look for keys in `env.js` if they aren't set in the popup.

 1. Rename `env.example.js` to `env.js`.
 2. Paste your keys inside `env.js`.
-3. Reload the extension.
+3. That's it!
+The extension will load them on your next analysis.
 4. Note: `env.js` is gitignored by default for security.

 **Step 4 — Analyze**